 This is because we approach the sunnah as if they are individual texts, not realizing that they relate to each other closely and judge each other precisely.

 Even the most perfect texts or beneficial things in the world can be very problematic and harmful if they are handled in the wrong way.

 If you give a child a computer, and he or she does not know how to use it, he or she will simply destroy it or even cause harm to him or herself.

 A Practical Step-by-step Approach

 First: Verify the authenticity of the hadith and realize what scholars of authentication have said about it.
 Read the hadith in its historical context and understand the purpose for which it was said.

-Then, discover if the hadith is general or specific, as this makes a big difference in understanding the hadith itself.
-This will be based on the historical context and purpose of the hadith;
+Then, discover if the hadith is general or specific.
+This makes a big difference in understanding the hadith itself.
+This will be based on the historical context and purpose of the hadith.